 Purposes for exporting Google Analytics data can be different: someone wants to report the results, someone else needs to have a backup of historical data, and so on.
 This is the reason for creating this ambitious guide.

-Export data from Google Analytics – the available options
+Export data from Google Analytics or GA4?

 Can Google Analytics export all data?

 Users who need to export their historical data from Google Analytics may wish there was a magic “Export All” button, but there is no such option.
 So, you have three ways:

 - Manually export reports – this may take a few hours or more depending on the volume of your historical data in Google Analytics.

 - Export aggregated reports to Google Sheets using the add-on.